algorand/pyteal/docs/abi.rst

 Basic Types
 ^^^^^^^^^^^^^^^^^^^^^^^^

-TODO: brief intro
+Basic types are the most straightforward category of ABI types.
+These types are used to hold values and they have no other side effects, in contrast to the other categories of types.

 Definitions
 """""""""""""""""""""

-PyTeal supports the following basic static types:
+PyTeal supports the following basic types:

 ============================================== ====================== ================================= =======================================================================================================================================================
 PyTeal Type                                    ARC-4 Type             Dynamic / Static                  Description